SoftHu/tos_avg/En/QuestTalkObjectiveNode_1738258419564639.md

 Ah... you're back!
 I'd really like to try &lbrace;item.26300&rbrace;!
-Just thinking about it makes my mouth water.
+Just thinking about it makes me salivate!
 Too bad Ritsuryo said it's not safe to go out...
 Could you bring me a bottle of &lbrace;item.26300&rbrace;?
 I'll trade you something very valuable for it!]